GMAT Prep Course Syllabus

 - Total of 18 Hours of Instruction

 - 7 – 8 Hours of homework including a practice test each week

-Our NEXT Course begins on June 1st.
+Our NEXT GMAT Course begins on December 7th.

 Our course syllabus is continually updated, and incorporates the most recent test changes to provide students with a competitive edge.
 Below, our syllabus outlines the topics and homework assignments covered each week of class, so students know exactly what to expect.
 Topics covered begin at the introductory level and then progress into the most advanced and difficult topics of the exam.
 You can trust Sherwood to provide the best possible GMAT Course which yields maximum score improvement.